 You grieve with Abe as he tries to pick up the pieces.
 You worry about what Dan will do... and when he'll break.
 You wonder which story you are actually reading and who is telling it.

-Upload your DRM-free e-books & comics, organise your reading lists, and discover great new titles.
+Upload your digital comics and e-books, organise your reading lists, and discover great new titles.